hyperspy/hyperspyUI/doc/source/troubleshooting.rst

         This is dependent on Pythons garbadge collector, and might be caused by remaining references to the signal held by parts of the UI or matplotlib figures.
-A program restart might be necessary to solve this, but using `Close all`_ might also help clearing out any remaining references.
+A program restart might be necessary to solve this, but using :ref:`close-all` might also help clearing out any remaining references.

     Signals can get stuck in "limbo"
         If a signal gets stuck in an invalid state, it might be problematic to close it fully.
-Similar to the above problem, this might be fixed by the `Close all`_ action, or in the last resort a program restart might be necessary.
+Similar to the above problem, this might be fixed by the :ref:`close-all` action, or in the last resort a program restart might be necessary.

+.. _error-output:

 Error output
 -----------------